Facilitated Admissions for South Texas Scholars (FASTS)

 The FASTS program provides conditional acceptance to the School of Medicine as early as the junior year upon completion of the undergraduate prerequisites at one of the partnering universities.
 The program provides a rigorous academic preparation for medical school and provides students with academic enrichment and clinical experiences provided through the Summer Premedical Academy at the School of Medicine, as well MCAT preparation.

 Application and Acceptance to the Program

 Applicants who are high school seniors will be considered based on high school academic achievement, standardized test scores, letters of recommendation and an interview.
-The program with St. Mary’s University accepts students as college freshmen.
-The application deadline is February 1, 2014.
-Applications are available through the UTHSCSA website Click here for the application.
+The application deadline is February 1, 2015.
+The applications is available through the UTHSCSA website.
+Click here for the application.

 Following completion of the application, a committee consisting of faculty/staff from the partnering undergraduate schools and the School of Medicine will select students for an interview.
-Interviews will be conducted in Laredo, Edinburg and San Antonio during the spring to determine if the applicant possesses the academic abilities and personal qualities that predict success as a medical student and physician.
+Interviews will be conducted in Laredo and Edinburg during the spring to determine if the applicant possesses the academic abilities and personal qualities that predict success as a medical student and physician.
 The decision to accept a student to FASTS will be made solely by the Admissions Committee of the School of Medicine.
 The student must be a United States citizen or a permanent resident and a Texas resident.

 School of Medicine Acceptance Requirements